If you don't mind a bit of reading and since you asked, I'll tell you...

 By August 2006 I had built 102 homes and sold the remaining 128 lots at the peak of the real estate boom.
 Heck, I was set for retirement.
 The problem, I didn’t cash out soon enough.
 Still having money tied up and loaned out to others to help them build their real estate empires, I saw a downward spiral beginning as real estate was not selling as before.
 I had a sinking feeling it wasn’t coming back and in 2007 I put the skids on building our dream home, sold every piece of equipment and all the toys we had to keep food on the table.

-Yup, we had just about lost everything, and my home which was once paid off free and clear was now upside down, owing more than it was worth.
+Yup, we had just about lost everything, including our home which was once paid off free and clear, was now upside down, owing more than it was worth.

-In 2008 I launched and later sold “GrapevineCommunities”, an online company built around social networking to provide a safe, clean, local environment for citizens in communities throughout America to feature blogs, forums, news, online profiles, classifieds, videos, music, chat rooms and more.
-It was kind of a MySpace, YouTube, Facebook, Craigslist community forum.
+In 2008 I launched and later sold “GrapevineCommunities”, an online community website built around social networking to provide a safe, clean, local environment for citizens in communities throughout America to feature blogs, forums, news, online profiles, classifieds, videos, music, chat rooms and more.
+It was kind of a MySpace, YouTube, Facebook, Craigslist community forum wrapped into one.

-Accidental Hobby Business – After the first two years of owning RelyLocal, it was mostly on autopilot and I found myself working just a few hours a week in the business.
-This provided me an abundant amount of time enjoy friends, family and the sport of powered paragliding.
-I wanted to share my joys of flight with the world, so I started strapping cameras on and recording the beauty of the world and posting these videos on YouTube.
+After the first two years of owning RelyLocal, it was mostly on autopilot, and I found myself working just a few hours a week in the business.
+This provided me an abundant amount of time to enjoy friends, family, and powered paragliding.
+I wanted to share my joys of flight with the world, so I started strapping cameras on and recorded the beauty of the world and posting these videos on YouTube.
 My new passion and art were in the shooting and editing.
-Cameras kept getting better, new angles being added and there then came to a point I wanted to push my videos/editing further.
+Cameras kept getting better, new angles being added and then came to a point I wanted to push my videos/editing further.

 I found some local filmmakers with a passion for outdoor sports who happened to be building quadcopters.
-This was a time before DJI and what they are now known today as drones.
-You couldn’t buy off the shelf drones at the time and you had to actually know how to fly for there was no autopilot.
-Well, the story goes that I partnered up helping the company grow and enjoyed the benefits of shooting new angles to add to my new passion and art of video production.
+This was a time before DJI who is the maker of the ever popular remote controlled drones.
+Prior to DJI, you couldn’t buy off the shelf drones, and you had to actually know how to fly for there was no autopilot.
+Well, the story goes that I partnered up helping the company grow and enjoyed the benefits of equipment for shooting new angles to add to my new passion and art of video production.
 I soon launched Snip Film Productions and my little hobby business was now paying for a little outdoor fun, cameras, and equipment.

-I asked that he give me 3 months and trust me and if I can do what I think can be done, that he’s not going to sell and that instead, we’re going to become partners.
-It actually took 6 months before all systems were in place and the company has gone from 4 employees to 27 employees in a 12 month period and on track for $3.6 million in revenue for 2017.
-We’ve recently rebranded to EinsteinPros, adding heating, cooling, electrical and others to the lineup of services offered.
-To top off what we’ve accomplished at EinsteinPros, we’ve recently made the announcement to all of our employees that we don’t want them working for us.
-Crazy I know that business owners would tell their employees that, but we are so passionate about people and business that we have started a mentoring program to help them become business owners of their own.
-I want all of them to quit exchanging their hours for dollars and if they want a raise, then grow your business.
+I asked that he give me three months and trust me and if I can do what I think can be done, that he’s not going to sell and that instead, we’re going to become partners.
+It had taken six months before all systems were in place and the company has gone from 4 employees to 27 employees in a 12 month period and a multi-million dollar company in a short period of time.

-Being Remembered – I do hope that one day our paths will cross if they haven’t already.
-In being remembered I would like it if you spoke kindly of me.
+I do hope that one day our paths will cross if they haven’t already.
+In being remembered I would like it if you spoke kindly to me.
 I want to be remembered as somebody who always was always ready to share a hug, a smile, a wink and was always kind to you and others.